BaseMax/i3-configuration/README.md

 ## Features

+- Keep a socks5 tunnel via ssh in background alive
-- Support English And persian language in i3 (US, and Iran)
+- Support English And persian language in i3 (US, and Farsi:Persian)
 - Custom workspace (with name)
 - Custom font
 - Style for windows